Good food has a good story.

 But Max did something different: he sprouted the grains first.

-This wasn’t random.
-Max came to this idea by pondering the recipe deeply, during a period of study and introspection.
-Food for Life’s website says as much:
+Max could only have come to this idea by pondering the recipe deeply, during a period of study and introspection.
+Food for Life’s website explains:

 “He began to study how foods, when paired with an understanding of one’s own body, can truly uplift, relieve and fulfill one with strength and energy.”